Izenda7Series/docs/dev/code_modifying_user_access_token.rst

    *  Add a reference to System.Configuration

-Retriving the access token properties from the hidden filter method
+Retrieving the access token properties from the hidden filter method
 -------------------------------------------------------------------
 You can now retrieve the access_token from the UserContext and decrypt it to view the custom property.